shift31/hostbase/README.md

 ## To-do

-- Implement HTTP Basic Authentication
+- Implement HTTP Basic Authentication with users stored in Hostbase and/or LDAP
 - Tests (unit, integration, etc.)
 - More Documentation
 - Puppet Module and Chef Cookbook to help automate installation
+- Script to update Hostbase from Facter output, to be run via Cron
+- Puppet function to retrieve data from Hostbase (perhaps in addition to Hiera)
 - Command line tool to aid initial configuration (driven by Laravel's artisan command)
 - ...